Rhizomatica/mercury/README.md

 For a simple ARQ client which supports hamlib, take a look at: https://github.com/Rhizomatica/mercury-connector

+Any VARA client should be compatible with Mercury.
+Compatibility support is not complete.
+If you find a VARA client which does not communicate, please report.
+Base TCP port is 7002 (7002 control and 7003 data).

 For a more complete ARQ client which integrates Mercury to UUCP, look at: https://github.com/Rhizomatica/hermes-net/tree/main/uucpd